Chemical hair relaxants may cause uterine cancer, ovarian cancer, uterine fibroids or endometriosis.

 6. What is uterine cancer?

 Uterine cancer is cancer of a woman’s uterus.
-Most uterine cancer develops in the endometrium (the uterus’s inner lining).
+Most uterine cancer develops in the endometrium (the uterus’s inner lining), also called endometrial cancer.
 A rare type of uterine cancer called uterine sarcoma develops in the myometrium (muscle wall of the uterus).

 Potential symptoms of uterine cancer may include: